 Business Based on Personal Data

-With the advent of the World Wide Web and, in particular, “Big Data” technologies, private companies began to collect more and more extensive data about individuals.
-The search engine Google originally aimed to collect and analyze the information on the World Wide Web (Brin & Page, 1998).
+With the advent of the World Wide Web and, in particular, big data technologies, private companies began to collect more and more extensive data about individuals.
+The search engine company Google originally aimed to collect and analyze the information on the World Wide Web (Brin & Page, 1998).
 This is still reflected in the company’s self-presentation: “Our mission is to organize the world’s information and make it universally accessible and useful” (Google.com, n.d.).
-In addition, Google developed increasingly personalized services such as Gmail (e-mail service) and Google Maps (maps and navigation) and began to collect data from users in order to offer them better services (and more relevant ads).
+In addition, Google developed increasingly personalized services such as Gmail (e-mail service) and Google Maps (maps and navigation) and began to collect data from users to offer them better services (and more relevant ads).
 Today, internet companies have data sets about their users that would have been unimaginable decades ago.
-At the same time, they form a central part of their business model.
+These data sets form a central part of their business model.

 Companies may have a legitimate interest in collecting data about their users, and to a certain extent it is in the common interest.
-For example, a large part of the services and content on the internet is still free and financed by advertising.
-Google’s search engine was a pioneer in this respect: it was only through the introduction of AdWords, i.e. ads that match the respective search term, that the young company was able to secure a source of income (Battelle, 2005).
-Google is transparent about what data it collects and for what purpose, arguing that this is beneficial for users, as it allows them to be offered personalized services and more relevant search results, among other things (Google, 2021).
+For example, a large fraction of the services and content on the internet is still free and financed by advertising.
+Google’s search engine was a pioneer in this respect: It was only through the introduction of AdWords, i.e., ads that match the respective search term, that the young company was able to secure a source of income (Battelle, 2005).
+Google is transparent about what data it collects and for what purpose, arguing that this activity is beneficial for users as it allows them to be offered personalized services and more relevant search results, among other things (Google, 2021).

 Internet companies such as Google and Facebook also promise not to sell their users’ data.
 Nevertheless, the trade in personal data (from other sources) is a lucrative business.
 The volume of the market for address and data trading in Germany was around 610 million euros in 2014 (Goldhammer & Wiegand, 2017).
-Companies buy these data for many reasons, e.g., to better understand the purchasing behavior of their customers and to increase sales, somewhat through improved recommendations (Čas & Peissl, 2010).
+Companies buy this data for many reasons, e.g., to better understand the purchasing behavior of their customers and to increase sales through improved recommendations (Čas & Peissl, 2010).

 The international market for data trading is correspondingly larger.
 Latto (2020) puts it at $156 billion a year.
-The case of the company Cambridge Analytica, which had obtained data from Facebook users in an unclean manner and used it for political microtargeting, i.e. targeting people who are receptive to certain political messages (Dachwitz et al., 2018), caused a sensation.
+The case of the company Cambridge Analytica, which obtained data from Facebook users in a dubious manner and used it for political microtargeting, i.e., targeting people who are receptive to certain political messages (Dachwitz et al., 2018), caused a sensation.
 The events are also echoed in the documentary “The Great Hack” (Amer et al., 2019).

 Estimates of the value of an individual’s data range from $40 to $240 per year (Latto, 2020).
 An overview of the many methods of data collection and aggregation is shown in the figure below: